DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 2.4.7 =
+Ensuring undefines do not show up when emailing

 = 2.4.6 =
 Added modal to emails for better mobile compatibility